Winter Homestead Organization

 Have that stuff in place now before the weather gets really bad this winter so you aren’t going into the new year worried that you’re not prepared if anything happens and you need something in the middle of the winter.

 Of course, preparing for winter on the homestead includes a water source as well.
 Make sure you’ve got those water heaters going or that you’re prepared to deal with frozen waterers.
 One of the best tips for people with smaller livestock is to bring your waterers inside during the night.
 This small step will prevent you from busting up ice in the morning.
-Alternately, you can empty the waterers out at night when you close everything up and just fill them back up in the morning.
+Alternatively, you can empty the waterers out at night when you close everything up and just fill them back up in the morning.

 It is really important, especially if you live in a rural area, to always have a good amount of feed on hand because you never know when a winter storm might come and you need that extra feed.
 I can’t tell you how many times I’ve been in that situation and learned the hard way.
 Besides having feed on hand if you pasture range and you’re in a place where it’s really snowy, you may still want your animals to get fresh pasture.
 Or if you have chickens and they’re always in a run but you’d like for them to get green grass but you’re not really sure how to do that, consider growing chicken and livestock fodder.